 Safeguarding your data

-The Google Analytics terms of service, which all Google Analytics customers must adhere to, prohibits sending personally identifiable information (PII) to Google Analytics.
-PII includes any data that can be used by Google to identify an individual, including (but not limited to) names, email addresses, or billing information.
+- The Google Analytics terms of service, which all Google Analytics customers must adhere to, prohibit sending personally identifiable information (PII) to Google Analytics.
+PII includes any data that can be used by Google to reasonably identify an individual, including (but not limited to) names, email addresses, or billing information.

 - Ads Settings Some sites using Google Analytics implement the Remarketing with Google Analytics feature, which makes use of the Google advertising cookies.
 Users can opt-out of this feature and manage their settings for this cookie using the Ads Settings.